-Felicity Buckland is a graduate of the Royal Northern College of Music where she won the Eunice Pettigrew Prize.
-She went on to train on the ENO Opera Works programme and currently studies with Mary Plazas.
+Felicity Buckland is a graduate of the Royal Northern College of Music and English National Opera’s Opera Works programme.
+While at the RNCM she won the Eunice Pettigrew Prize.

 On the concert platform repertoire includes Elgar The Dream of Gerontius, Handel Messiah and Dixit Dominus, Mozart Requiem, Bach St Matthew Passion, Rossini Petite messe solennelle, Haydn Nelson Mass and Theresienmesse, Duruflé Requiem, Mendelssohn Elijah, Schubert Mass in C, Beethoven Mass in C, Rutter Feel the Spirit, Smythe Mass in D, and Jenkins The Armed Man, conducted by the composer at Royal Festival Hall.
 She also performs and records as a professional consort and session singer, including appearing on Eric Whitacre’s Grammy Award-winning choral disc, Light and Gold.